Rekord-io/csharp-sdk/CreateRekords/README.md

 # CreateRekords - Dockerized .NET Application

-This application is containerized using Docker and provides three main execution modes for managing Rekord records.
+This example application is containerized using Docker and provides three main execution modes for managing Rekord records.

 ## Prerequisites